yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

     </ul>
 {% endhighlight %}

 A directive used above that comes in handy is 'ng-repeat'.
 It is essentially the equeivalent to the 'for in' loop.
-A new <li> will be created for each item in the weather.list array.
+A new '<li>' will be created for each item in the weather.list array.

 #### Services